nesfit/ICS/Lectures/Lecture_10/Lecture.md

     - Running multiple things at once
     - Used for achieving performance
     - Can be achieved using:
-        - Mutliple processes
+        - Multiple processes
         - Multithreading

 ---

-## Synchronous vs asynchronous computing
+## Synchronous vs. asynchronous computing

 - Synchronous computing
     - Blocking execution